graphql-java-generator/graphql-maven-plugin-project/README.md

 TODO :
-- Client and Server : manage https
+- Client and Server : manage https	(it works OK, but the whole build fails, because of an issue in the build itself, see the '_manage__https_' branch)

 ## Aim of this projet